jarkkojarvinen/smws-chrome-extension/README.md

    ```bash
    git clone https://github.com/jarkkojarvinen/smws-chrome-extension
    ```
-   Alternatively, download the `.zip` file (under green Code button above) and extract it.
+   Alternatively, download the .zip file (available under the green Code button above or in the Releases section on the right) and extract it.

 ### Step 2: Load the Extension into Chrome